Knee Angular Deformities

 Genu valgum most often develops as a part of the normal growth process.
 In some cases, especially if your child is 6 years of age or older, knock knees may occur because of other medical problems such as injury of the shinbone, osteomyelitis (bone infection), overweight and rickets.

 When a genu valgum is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a knee angular deformity specialist who provides detailed examination and care for patients with genu valgum in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a knee angular deformity specialist who provides detailed examination and care for patients with genu valgum in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Diagnosis of Angular Deformities